Cparker96/ORR-Checks/README.md

 ## Importing Modules
 To import a local module follow the below steps:
 1. Download the ORR Check files from the Azure Blob and download the file with the most current datetime stamp.
-2. Make sure you do not already have a copy of the ORR_Check module on your computer and remove the folder in that path until the below script returns nothing. get-module ORR_Checks
+2. Make sure you do not already have a copy of the ORR_Check module on your computer and remove the folder in that path until the below script returns nothing.<br>
+> get-module ORR_Checks
-3. Make sure the module was also cleaned up from your session get-module ORR_Checks | remove-module
+3. Make sure the module was also cleaned up from your session<br>
+> get-module ORR_Checks | remove-module
-4. Import the module into your session by changing into the directory that holds the ORR_Checks folder, README.md, ORR_Checks.ps1, and VM_Request_Fields.json then importing the module in the ORR_Checks folder import-module .\ORR_Checks\
+4. Import the module into your session by changing into the directory that holds the ORR_Checks folder, README.md, ORR_Checks.ps1, and VM_Request_Fields.json then importing the module in the ORR_Checks folder<br>
+> import-module .\ORR_Checks\
-5. Make sure the version is the expected version and that the import was successful get-module ORR_Checks
+5. Make sure the version is the expected version and that the import was successful.<br>
+> get-module ORR_Checks

 ## Running the Script
 1. Make sure you are in the correct directory ORR_Checks folder, README.md, ORR_Checks.ps1, and VM_Request_Fields.json